krushna06/Minecraft-Discord-Bot/README.md

 - **Events and Error Handling:** Implemented to ensure smooth operation.
 - **No Repeated Accounts:** Each account is removed from `accounts.txt` after redemption.
 - **Vouch Button:** Included in DMs for user feedback.
+- **Gift/Give/Top Credits** - Credits system to redeem accounts.
+- **Role for status** - Have something in your status and get a role.
+- **Webhook logging** - Log every command bot event through a webhook.

 ---